Publish Power BI visuals to AppSource

 Once you have created your custom visual, you may want to publish it AppSource for others to discover and use.
-There is some preperation that needs to be done before you can do that.
-For more information on how to create a custom visual, see Use developer tools to create custom visuals.
+There is some preparation that needs to be done before you can do that.
+For more information on how to create a custom visual, see Developing a Power BI Custom Visual.

 Preparing to submit your custom visual